MdMuneer/ScribbleAI/README.md

 # [ScribbleAI](https://scribble-ai-wzis.vercel.app): Interactive Drawing Application

 ScribbleAI is an innovative project developed and implemented using the Next.js framework for the frontend, Convex backend, and Tailwind CSS for styling.
-It offers an interactive drawing experience for users.asa
+It offers an interactive drawing experience for users.

 ## Technologies Used